Joseph-Marie Jacquard

 Joseph-Marie Jacquard (1752-1834)

 Jacquard started seeking an improvement in the draw loom at the end of the 1770s while working as a master weaver and silk merchant in Lyon.
-His work was interrupted by a number of dubious entrepreneurial investments and the Revolution.
-It was probably in 1799 when he decided to return to the automation of weaving, an occupation, which will make his name unforgettable.
+His work was interrupted by several dubious entrepreneurial investments and the Revolution.
+It was probably in 1799 when he decided to return to the automation of weaving, an occupation, which would make his name unforgettable.

 Luckily, Jacquard’s achievement came to the knowledge of the Prefect of the Department, he was summoned before that functionary, and, on his explanation of the working of the machine, a report on the subject was forwarded to Emperor Napoleon.
 The inventor was summoned to Paris with his machine and brought into the presence of the Emperor, who received him with consideration due to his genius.
 The interview lasted two hours, during which Jacquard, placed at his ease by the Emperor’s affability, explained to him the improvements which he proposed to make in the looms for weaving figured goods.
 The result was, that he was provided with apartments in the Conservatoire des Arts et Metiers, where he had the use of the workshop during his stay, and was provided with a suitable allowance for his maintenance.